rikkih/meditations/README.md

 ## To Do:
  - Add `SQLALCHEMY_DATABASE_URI` environment variable populated with secrets.
+ - Add instructions on what to include in a contributor's environment variables to be able to run locally.
  - Incorporate `Flask-Migrate` for database migrations.
  - Take a look at Miguel Grinber's Flask Mega Tutorial to see how he deals with FlaskSQLAlchemy and Flask's Application Factory Function.